King Vortigern: The British Ruler Who Lost England

 Seeking Refuge in the Mountains

 After the Saxons routed his forces in 457 CE, contemporary accounts depict Vortigern fleeing to remote parts of Snowdonia in northern Wales with his remaining followers.
-This mountainous region provided natural defenses where he could regroup away from vengeful Saxons and Britons alike.
+This mountainous region provided natural defences where he could regroup away from vengeful Saxons and Britons alike.
 However, his sanctuary became his isolated place of demise.

 Ambrosius Tracks Down the Exiled King